 Once you hear the fixed mindset voice and respond to it with a growth mindset, you then determine how to take the necessary action that will lead to growth.
 This might include taking on a new challenge, learning from setbacks, persisting without exception, adjusting your actions based on feedback, and so on.

 Next, let’s look at some strategies to boost your confidence, self-esteem and strengthen your relationships with others.

 When we support others the side benefit is we boost our own confidence and self-esteem, as well as strengthen our relationships with others.

 I encourage you to pick just two of these 14 things and do them often.
 Notice what starts to shift inside of you as do more intentional things to support others.
-Also notice how the quality of your relationships start to improve.
+Also, notice how the quality of your relationships starts to improve.

 Another common question that my client’s ask is how to get the credit you deserve?

 First, make sure you get credit for your contributions at work.
 This is simply about taking the great impression you’ve made at work and present yourself more confidently by claiming the credit you deserve without bragging or stealing someone else’s thunder.